TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Columns/Properties/OnChange.rst

 ..  include:: /Includes.rst.txt
 ..  _columns-properties-onChange:

 ========
 onChange
 ========

 ..  confval:: onChange
+    :name: columns-onChange
     :Path: $GLOBALS['TCA'][$table]['columns'][$field]
     :Required: false
     :type: string
     :Scope: Display

     If set to `reload`, it triggers a form reload once the value of this field is changed.
 This is automatically set for fields specified as :ref:`record type <ctrl-reference-type>` in the control section.

     The :php:`onChange` property is useful for fields which are targets of a :ref:`display condition's FIELD: evaluation <columns-properties-displaycond>`.

     On changing the field a modal gets displayed prompting to reload the record.

     ..  include:: /Images/Rst/CtrlTypeChangeModal.rst.txt

 Examples
 ========